Ubiquitous Late Radio Emission from Tidal Disruption Events: Spectral Energy Distribution Modeling and Analysis

 With the outflow delay estimates we recalcualte the values of $\beta$ and $\nu_c$, which are strongly dependent on the chosen launch time (Table~\ref{tab:delayed}).
 We find that this increases the inferred velocities by a factor of $\approx 2-5$, to $\beta\approx 0.02-0.15$.

-Finally, we note that for all but one TDE, the revised $\nu_c$ is more in line with the data.
+Finally, we note that for all but one TDE, the revised $\nu_c$ is more in line with the data, and include these values here as a consistency check.
 Specifically, in most cases if we calculate $\nu_c$ from the time of optical discovery (Table~\ref{tab:equi}), we would expect a cooling break to be present in the range of frequencies covered by our SEDs.
 However, no such break is discernible, implying the cooling break is higher than calculated.
 The exception to this is AT2019ehz, for which an estimated launch date was not possible via a fit to its radius evolution.
 This discrepancy in $\nu_c$, resolves itself once we use shorter $\delta t$ in its calculation, however, which implies a delayed outflow.
 However, other explanations are also possible due to the parameters required to calculate $\nu_c$, such as a deviation from equipartition.
+We note that even if a deviation from equipartition is present, it minimally affects the radius (see Equation~\ref{eq:rad}), and thus would not significantly change our estimated outflow times.